-After obtaining an Illinois license (information below), completing the application and onboarding paperwork, and passing a background check, you can be added to our substitute teaching team.
-We invite you to begin the District 45 application process if you have obtained or are in the process of obtaining the needed license.
+After obtaining an Illinois license (see information below), completing the application and onboarding paperwork, and passing a background check, you can be added to our substitute teaching team.
+If you have obtained or are in the process of obtaining the required license, we invite you to begin the District 45 application process.

 Substitute License (SUB)